-The OES and the OIS utilize the reading/writing workshop model which follows a heterogeneous approach, where students are exposed to Shared Literature, Grammar, and Process Writing.
+The OES and the OIS utilize the reading/writing workshop model which follows a heterogeneous approach, where students are exposed to shared literature, grammar, process writing and guided reading.

 How is my child being instructed in math?

 Students receive focused math instruction using the GoMath Series as well as explicit instruction.
 All instruction is aligned with the Pennsylvania and Core Academic Math Standards.
 Throughout the year, students will participate in a wide variety of mathematics activities through hands-on experiences, discussions, and inquiry-based learning.
 The GoMath Series, as well as other math resources, technology and manipulatives assist teachers in maximizing student achievement.